 Discussions have been held between the landowner and the Water Corporation with regards to the existing Glenfield North wastewater treatment site buffer.
 The Water Corporation has recently finalised a review of its wastewater treatment planning for the Geraldton region.
 This Review provides for a range of options for its various WWTP sites, including the potential for relocation of the Geraldton North WWTP to Oakajee.
-There is uncertainty at this stage as to whether the Water Corporation will commit to upgrading its Geraldton North wastewater treatment plant, or decommission the WWTP and relocate its operations by establishing a new wastewater treatment plant in the southern part of Oakajee.
+However, at present the WWTP is expected to remain in its current location and the odour buffer has been extended to an area larger than that shown in the 2011 Greater Geraldton Structure Plan.